-I recommend taking a detour on the way to Nafplio or when leaving as there are some interesting sites nearby.
-If you are coming from the north there is Mycenae which is well known but also the rarely visited sites of Heraion, Midea and Tiryns.
-The beach resort of Tolo is also not far away, scroll down for more info.
+I recommend taking a detour or two on the way to Nafplio or when leaving as there are some interesting sites nearby.
+To the north is Mycenae which is well known but the rarely visited sites of Heraion, Midea and Tiryns and the beach resort of Tolo are not far away, scroll down for more info.

 On the northern outskirts of Nafplio is the Mycenaean fortified palace of Tiryns.
 Despite its proximity to Nafplio the site was all ours when we visited.

 The walls are immense and can be seen from the main road.
 There are passageways through the walls and among the ruins to explore.
 Some of the finds and information about the site are in the Archeological Museum in Nafplio.

 Originally called Perseuspolis, this Mycaenaean citadel is another wonderful site that is rarely visited.
 The remains are pretty ruinous but it is still a wonderful place to wander and take in the breathtaking views.

 Below Midea are the Mycenaean Tombs of Dendra, where it is thought the rulers of Midea were buried.
 The Bradt guide states that ‘there is little to see now‘ – bit rude we thought.
 However we loved it here!
 There are 16 chamber tombs, some you can enter, and a tholos tomb.
 Each tomb has a detailed information board next to it in English.